zammad/zammad-user-documentation/basics/zammad-glossary.rst

    In this case, it is recommended to leave a handover note on the ticket so that the new owner knows what is expected of them.

-   Learn more about ticket owners on this page:
-   :doc:`/basics/service-ticket/settings`

 P
 -